Kayaking & Canoeing

 The Gordon River originates north of Pine Ridge Road in Naples.
 The river flows into Naples Bay and seven miles downstream to Gordon Pass where it empties into the Gulf of Mexico.
 The river flows along a habitat of pine flat woods, scrub and mangroves.
 There are many canals leading into neighborhoods and commercial areas in the City of Naples where you will find excellent fishing along the shores.

 Gordon River Greenway Park has a canoe and kayak launch.
 It is located behind the Naples airport on North Road.
-Please check their website before going to be sure it is open as they recently closed it temporarily to remove evasive species.
-Click here for a map of the park.
+Please check their Gordon River Greenway website before going to be sure it is open as they recently closed it temporarily to remove evasive species.
+See a map of the park.

 Launching from shore, you can fish for snook, juvenile tarpon, redfish, speckled trout, and jack crevalle in the salt water mangrove estuaries of the 10,000 Islands, or target large mouth bass, snook, tarpon, peacock bass, Oscars, exotic cichlids in the fresh water environments.
 The waters are sheltered, calm and rarely fished.
 Perfect for fly fishing and the kayaks.